 Dr. Hagopian's research is focused on understanding and treating severe behavioral dysfunction in these populations.
 He has published his research articles in 34 different peer-reviewed behavioral and medical journals and has been awarded several research grants from the National Institutes of Health, which has funded his research since 2004.

-Dr. Hagopian is a Board Certified Behavior Analyst (BCBA-D) and a Fellow of the Association for Behavior Analysis International.
+Dr. Hagopian is a Fellow of the Association for Behavior Analysis International.
 He received his Ph.D. from Virginia Tech and completed his Doctoral Internship at the Kennedy Krieger Institute and Johns Hopkins School of Medicine.